 We may collect and hold a range of information about you to provide you with our services, including:

-(h) Information about your transactions, including behavioural characteristics and preferences.
+(b) Information about your accounts and transactions, including banking details, account numbers, digital currency account and transactions, behavioural characteristics and preferences

 3. HOW DO WE COLLECT PERSONAL INFORMATION?